resilient-http/resilient-server/README.md

 #### POST|PUT /:appName

-Update the servers for the given application service
+Update the servers for the given application service, optionally specifiying the app semantic version

 **Note**: this service could require an API key token, if it's was defined via `--api-token` flag